MicahCarrick/micahcarrick-posts/aerospike-aws-instances/aerospike-aws-instances.md

 I like the `i3en` instances for low-latency workloads storing large amounts of data with a memory-to-disk ratio on the `i3en` instances that results in a storage-bound cluster.
 In other words, when the number of instances is selected based on how much data needs to be stored and the indexes will fit into the available memory.

 I also like the `i3en` instances for a configuration in which indexes are stored on the SSD as well as the data ("all flash").
 This allows for HUGE amounts of data (think hundreds of TB and beyond) without breaking the bank on DRAM.

+For the best performance the [SSD disks should be over-provisioned](https://www.aerospike.com/docs/operations/plan/ssd/ssd_op.html) 20%.

 ### i3 Instances